 Separation Anxiety and Current Research: Time to Toss Grandma’s Training Plan?

 7:00 am PT

-Malena DeMartini, CTC, is renowned in the dog training world for her work on canine separation anxiety (SA) disorder.
+Malena DeMartini, CTC, (she/her) is renowned in the dog training world for her work on canine separation anxiety (SA) disorder.
 Her book, Treating Separation Anxiety in Dogs, in addition to her newly published book, Separation Anxiety in Dogs: Next Generation Treatment Protocols and Practices, has helped countless numbers of dogs.
 Her online course for guardians, Mission: POSSIBLE, has proven to be an invaluable resource in the industry and the success rate realized through the course is tremendous.
 In addition to writing and lecturing worldwide, Malena oversees a team of top SA trainers and runs an internationally accessible certification program for accomplished dog professionals looking to hone their skills.
 Malena is passionate about furthering education in this field through science-based methods.
 Resources about separation anxiety and support with training can be found at malenademartini.com.